If you Google “Training and ROI,” you’ll get lots of hits. About 50,100,000 in my case this morning.

 And at least one company got placed on OSHA’s Severe Violator Enforcement Program, “which mandates targeted follow-up inspections to ensure compliance with the law.”
 You can only imagine that’s not fun.

-Cutting Product Damage and Waste and Increasing Efficiency through Better Inspections and Maintenance
+Cutting Product Damage and Waste and Increasing Efficiency through Better Operations, Procedures, Inspections, and Maintenance

 Finally, a customer came to us recently and explained that his company was losing $600,000 every year as a result of improper machine inspection, maintenance, and repair.
 Here’s the example he gave us: He was consistently losing sellable product—rolls of paper, in his case—because there was oil spilled all over the rolls.
 After investigating, he found the machine the oil was leaking from.
 And after further investigation, he found that the oil was leaking because a temperature setting had been set too high, increasing the viscosity of the oil and leading to the leak.